defenseunicorns/uds-core/docs/SCRAPE_METRICS.md

 ### Generation of service + monitor

 Another alternative approach would be to use a pod selector and port only.
 We would then generate both a service and servicemonitor, giving us full control of the port names and selectors.
 This seems like a viable path, but does add an extra resource for us to generate and manage.
 There could be unknown side effects of generating services that could clash with other services (particularly with istio and endpoints).
-This does on the whole seem like a very straightforward approach which would simplify the end user experience and may be worth switching to.
+This would otherwise be a relative straightforward approach and is worth evaluating again if we want to simplify the spec later on.